Auto Accidents

 At Bretz Injury Law, we represent victims of all types of car accidents, including but not limited to:

-• Crashes in Intersections: Some drivers either ignore stop signs and traffic signals or may be too distracted to notice them.
+Some drivers either ignore stop signs and traffic signals or may be too distracted to notice them.
 As a result, these reckless or careless drivers sometimes crash into other vehicles, causing serious intersection accidents.
-The National Highway Traffic Safety Administration estimates that nearly half of all motor vehicle crashes occur in intersections.
+The National Highway Traffic Safety Administration estimates that nearly half of all motor vehicle crashes occur at intersections.
 Many of these events result in catastrophic or fatal injuries because the collisions often involve side-impact crashes.
 These “T-bone” types of accidents typically have higher rates of death or serious injury because the occupants have little to protect them from direct impact with the other vehicle.
-What’s more, the accidents can become complicated because the drivers who cause them often deny any wrongdoing.
+What’s more, accidents can become complicated because the drivers who cause them often deny any wrongdoing.
 They may say the other driver is to blame.

 What Are the Most Common Car Accident Injuries in Kansas?

-• Head Trauma: Head trauma can occur from blunt force trauma in an accident, and it often results in a concussion or skull fracture.
-In severe cases, head trauma may be associated with internal bleeding, brain damage, facial fractures, hearing loss or vision problems.
+• Head trauma.
+Head trauma can occur from blunt force trauma in an accident, and it often results in a concussion or skull fracture.
+In severe cases, head trauma may be associated with internal bleeding, brain damage, facial fractures, hearing loss, or vision problems.

-• Neck Injury: Whiplash is the most common neck injury as a result of auto accidents.
-However, other injuries such as ligament tears or disc herniation may also occur due to the sudden forceful movement of the neck and back muscles during a crash.
+• Neck injury.
+Whiplash is the most common neck injury as a result of auto accidents.
+However, other injuries, such as ligament tears or disc herniation, may also occur due to the sudden forceful movement of the neck and back muscles during a crash.

-• Intracranial Hemorrhage: This type of brain bleed occurs when blood vessels within your brain rupture due to blunt force trauma sustained during an accident.
+• Intracranial hemorrhage.
+This type of brain bleed occurs when blood vessels within your brain rupture due to blunt-force trauma sustained during an accident.
 This injury can cause neurological impairment unless treated quickly at a hospital.

-• Broken Bones/Fractures: Broken bones are extremely common in accident scenarios due to the forces applied during a crash.
+• Broken bones/fractures.
+Broken bones are extremely common in accident scenarios due to the forces applied during a crash.
 Broken bones can lead to long-term pain and discomfort if not treated properly.

-• Internal Bleeding: Car accident trauma can cause internal bleeding as a result of organs being damaged or lacerated.
+• Internal bleeding.
+Car accident trauma can cause internal bleeding as a result of organs being damaged or lacerated.
 This type of injury is particularly dangerous because it may go unnoticed if external injuries distract from the internal issues caused by an accident.

 Searching for a Kansas City accident attorney?
 Look no further than Bretz Injury Law.
 We offer free consultations, so call us at .